 We know, we know; who would have thought that best-kept secret Lviv would become Ukraine’s most popular tourist destination?
 It doesn’t only stand out in Ukraine either, in our opinion – Lviv holds its own among Europe’s most alluring cities.
-Its myriad charms are only increased by the fact that they’ve been undiscovered for so long as well (think Budapest or Prague before the stag dos got there!).
+Its myriad charms are only increased by the fact that they’ve been undiscovered for so long as well (think Budapest, Riga or Prague before the stag dos got there!).

 The architecture is so beautiful and historically relevant that Lviv is actually UNESCO-listed; here you’ll find cobbled streets, ice-cream-colored-brick buildings, and old-world trams shooting past you.
 Formerly a Polish city, this is now where Ukrainian culture shines brightest (i.e. minimal Soviet influence) – a nice contrast from Chernobyl.
 It might be small, but there is a wealth of historical gems to discover.

 You could easily spend hours wandering the maze of streets and passages in the picturesque Old Town, but make sure you allow time to explore the opulent Opera House (or even see a performance there – the tickets are cheap), visit the stunning Lychakiv Cemetery or climb High Castle Hill.
 The oddly-named House of Scientists is actually an old casino for the nobles and has a fairy-tale feel, while the interior design of the Museum of Ethnography and Arts and Crafts is every bit as fascinating as its exhibits.
-You’ll quickly agree with us that Ukraine is one of the most underrated countires in Europe…
+You’ll quickly agree with us that Ukraine is one of the most underrated countries in Europe…

 The other thing Lviv is justifiably famous for is its café culture.
 You’ll find coffeehouses around every corner – in fact, rumor has it that there are about 1500 in the city – and the vast majority of them are sightseeing spots in their own right for their old-fashioned charm.
 Coffee in the Ukraine is not expensive, so don’t limit yourself to only visiting one café a day!

 Lviv also has a personality of its own, as our suggestions for eateries will demonstrate.
-These quirky Lviv restaurants show off the sense of humour and originality that you find all over the city.
+These quirky Lviv restaurants show off the sense of humor and originality that you find all over the city.
 So come join us off the beaten track, and enjoy a good meal in one or more of these Lviv restaurants while you’re there.

 While the name and the description might mark this out as more of a drinking than an eating spot, this multistory structure houses a restaurant as well as the brewery, shop and live music.
 It’s basically a complex of entertainment all worshipping one deity: beer.
 Their aim is to give people the chance to drink ‘true’ beer and the brewers are always innovating, creating beer with a range of ingredients and throwing in some topical names (‘Obama Hope’, anyone?).